GoonerM466/iptvboss-support-agent/data/documents/known_issues/15_reporting_issues_guidelines.md

 1. Post in Discord with clear steps
 2. Tag moderators to add to documentation
 3. Be specific - others need to reproduce your success

+### Where to post

+Contact support on [Discord](https://discord.gg/QCxpA9yvWP).
+Please use the correct channels when posting ensuring your issue fits the channel topic.
+**Never** DM mods, support or any other memeber of the Discord without prior discussion and consent.
+**Never** send logs to anyone who isn't offical support.

 ### Issue Priorities